marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

         if not,
         ensure that path to Canopy or Anaconda's Python is before the system's Python in the path.
+    * Ask if the user wants their path restored after the workshop and, if so, ensure this is done.

 *   The IPython notebook appears to be running but no output is shown after cells are run.
     *   Ensure that ad blocker extensions are not active in the browser.